The Richmond River Express Examiner: History

 The Richmond River Express and Tweed Advertiser was Casino's first newspaper and was first published on 23 December 1870 by Robert Gordon Balmer.
 In 1904 the name was changed to The Richmond River Express and Casino Kyogle Advertiser which was shortened to The Richmond River Express in 1929.
 The Express was published as a daily from 1929 to 1955 when a fire destroyed the printing plant.
+In April 1943, The Walcha News reported that the Richmond River Express, Casino, after being the oldest North Coast paper covering the previous 73 years, had ceased publication.
+The editor had noted that this was due to wartime regulations rather than lack of local support.

 In 1978 the Express merged with The Kyogle Examiner and became The Richmond River Express Examiner.
 The Examiner is currently published by The Northern Star.
 The current editor is Susanna Freymark.

 Digitisation

 The paper has been digitised as part of the Australian Newspapers Digitisation Program project of the National Library of Australia.